darcien/blog/content/p/fiber-internet-jakarta-and-2022.md

 Bonus: I can't login to my customer account after changing the default password to a 25-characters password.
 Pressing login does nothing, no message or UI feedback whatsoever.
 I suspect my password is over the length limit they have for password 🙃.

+## Changelog

+- 2023-12-03: Found Bnetfit and Fiberstream in some random FB group when trying to troubleshoot dumb NAT issues with Nintendo Switch

 ---